rroehl/EC2StartStopInstances/README.md

       a.)
 The name of the stack used to create stop/start Lambda function - The stack name which was used to create the start stop Lambda function.
 It is needed since information is pulled from the Lambda function creation stack. b.)
-The name of the schedule event rule name - The schedule event name (must be unique). c.)The EC2 instance id - The EC2 instance id that the action will be applied to. d.)
-The start or stop action - Start or stop the EC2 instance. e.)
+The name of the schedule event rule name - The schedule event name (must be unique). c.)
+The EC2 instance name - The EC2 instance name that the action will be applied to. d.)
+The tag name associated with the instance name.
+Almost always Name f.) jhe start or stop action - Start or stop the EC2 instance. g.)
 The Cron expression for the schedule (UTC only) - The format is (min hrs day-of-mnth mnth day-of-wk) and the time is in UTC time.
-See doc at https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html. f.)
+See doc at https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html. h.)
 The time (sec.) to wait before checking the instance state - This is the time between starting and stopping the instance and checking if it is in the correct state.
-The value is limited by the maximum time of 5 minutes (300 sec.) that Lambda function can execute. g.)
-SNS notification ARN - The SNS topic ARN is used by the Lambda function to send a notification if after the wait period the instance state is not in the desired stop or start state. h.)
+The value is limited by the maximum time of 5 minutes (300 sec.) that Lambda function can execute. i.)
+SNS notification ARN - The SNS topic ARN is used by the Lambda function to send a notification if after the wait period the instance state is not in the desired stop or start state. g.)
 Your name.

 ## License